 In this article, I will be sharing with you some useful tips on how you can train your dog to attack on command.
 Of course, your dog may be the naturally aggressive type.
 But I’m sure you won’t like it if your dog attacks those who are not unwanted in your home or ignores your commands.
 You will like it when you command your dog to go after an intruder and it does that immediately, right?
 Then follow these steps and you will get the desired result:

-How to Train Your Dog to Attack on Command
+How to Train Your Dog to Attack on Command in 2022

 1. Wear a protective glove that covers not just your hand, but also your entire arm.
 This is a necessary safety precaution to prevent injury.